mrpejker/vhype-back/README.md

 The available fuctionality is to set up custom SBT giveaway, distribute SBT reward using claim link or QR code, check claim analytics.

-This application supports MetaMask authorization and lives in Columbus testnet.
+This application supports MetaMask authorization and Columbus testnet.

 ## Deployment